wuliwuxin/EdgeTS-Library/README.md

 * **Profiling & Evaluation**: FLOPs/params, CPU/ARM latency estimation, memory footprint, online metrics (delay‑aware MAE/MSE, F1 for anomalies, AUROC/PRC).
 * **Deployment Paths**: Export to **ONNX**, **TFLite**, and **WebAssembly**; helper stubs for microcontroller integration.
 * **Federated/Continual Options**: Simple **FedAvg** hooks, replay buffers, and drift detectors for non‑stationary streams.
-* **Reproducible Recipes**: Reference configs and scripts for common datasets (ETT, UCR, M4, NAB, Electricity, Traffic).\*
+* **Reproducible Recipes**: Reference configs and scripts for common datasets (ETT, UCR, M4, NAB, Electricity, Traffic).

-> \*Dataset names are provided for convenience—loaders are implemented when licensing allows; otherwise helper scripts are included.
+> Dataset names are provided for convenience—loaders are implemented when licensing allows; otherwise helper scripts are included.

----
 <!-- See our latest paper [[TimesNet]](https://arxiv.org/abs/2210.02186) for the comprehensive benchmark.
 We will release a real-time updated online version soon.

 **Newly added baselines.** We will add them to the leaderboard after a comprehensive evaluation.